Academics

 • A level change of a semester-long course, by February 15, with approval

-• Adding or dropping a support class at the semester (ASC) at the semester with approval
+• Adding or dropping a support class (ASC) at the semester with approval

-• NOTE: Courses may not be added after the last day of the first cycle of classes in the spring semester.
+• NOTE: Courses may not be added after the second Friday of the spring semester.

 • Dropping a 7th class – February 15 is the last day to drop a semester-long spring course, with approval